Beyond Printmaking 5

 FOR MORE INFORMATION phone: 806.742.1947 | email: email@example.com

-Exhibitions and visiting speakers programs at the School of Art are supported by generous grants from the Helen Jones Foundation and The CH Foundation, both of Lubbock.
-Additional support comes from Cultural Activities Fees administered through the College of Visual & Performing Arts.
+The Landmark Arts exhibitions and speaker programs at the Texas Tech School of Art are supported by generous a grant from the Helen Jones Foundation and support from Cultural Activities Fees administered through the College of Visual & Performing Arts.
+Beyond Printmaking 5 has received additional support from the Ryla T. & John F. Lott Endowment for Excellence in the Visual Arts, administered through the TTU School of Art.